manystarsapart/misc/README.md

 #### Configuring Bottles & VSeeFace

 - Set up Bottles
-- Create a application named `VSeeFace` and click into it
+- Create an application named `VSeeFace` and click into it
 - In the top right dropdown, select `Browse Files...` to open the C drive folder
 - Extract everything from the VSeeFace ZIP archive into `Program Files` of the C drive
 - Under `Programs`, click `Add Shortcuts` and find `VSeeFace.exe` from the extracted folder